zionsg/test/TEST_MARKDOWN.md

 - Lists must start with a blank line before and after them.
 - Code blocks must start with a blank line before and after them.
+- Every list item should have a blank line above and before it.
 - For nested lists, indent the subitems such that the bullet character of the subitem is 4 spaces in from the bullet character of the parent item.
 - The 3 backticks for starting/ending a code block must NOT be indented, i.e. start at the beginning